material-motion/material-motion/specifications/runtime/runtime.md

 Note that "one Executor per type of Plan" does not resolve the problem of sharing state across different types of Plans.
 This is an open problem.

+**Plan ↔ Executor association**

+We'll assume a function exists that returns an Executor capable of fulfilling a type of Plan.
+The method signature for this method might look like this:

+    function executorForPlan(Plan, target, existingExecutors) -> Executor

+This function could use an `Plan type → Executor type` look-up table.
+The look-up could be implemented in many ways:

+**Plan → Executor**

+Plans define the Executor they require.
+This requires Plans to be aware of their Executors, which is not ideal.
+It does, however, avoid a class of problems that exist if Executors can define which Plans they fulfill.

+**Executor → Plan**

+Executors define which Plans they can fulfill.
+This approach allows Plans to be less intelligent.
+But it introduces the possibility of Executors conflicting on a given Plan.

 ## Events

 A Runtime should generate events.
 These events should be observable by external entities.